Woodward Park (Fresno): History

 Ralph W. Woodward was a longtime businessman and property owner in the Fresno area.
 His father, Oscar James (O.J.)
 Woodward, was an early Fresno civic leader and banker who donated the large Memorial Fountain in Fresno's downtown Courthouse Park in 1921.
 Ralph Woodward created a will which included the requirement that, upon his death, one-fifth of his estate would go to the purchase of a site for a public park and bird refuge.
 The site was to be "selected solely by said trustees and conveyed to the City of Fresno as soon as purchased" and that the site shall be purchased "within a reasonable time."
 Woodward was an outdoorsman and frequently went trap shooting on the San Joaquin River.
 Woodward died on March 6, 1961, and his will was filed for probate.
 One of the executors and trustees of the estate estimated the value at $1 million.

 Various options were considered for the site, but the estate trustees settled on land next to State Highway 41 and Shepherd Avenue with Friant Road skirting the eastern boundary in September 1964.
-The trustees purchased 185 acre of land for $296,000 and the city added 50 acre at a cost of $80,000 and the entire site was transferred to the city for development of a park and bird refuge, now named Woodward Park.
+The trustees purchased 185 acre of land for $296,000 and the city added 50 acre at a cost of $80,000 and the entire site was transferred to the city for the development of a park and bird refuge, now named Woodward Park.